-Setting Description Normally Closed, Event on open The switch must be open in order for an event to be triggered.
-Normally Open, Event on Closed The switch must be closed in order for an event to be triggered.
+Setting Description Normally Closed, Event on open The micro switch must be open in order for an event to be triggered.
+The micro switch must be closed in order for an event to be triggered.

 Delay Before Event

 If you have selected an event under Event, here you enter the desired delay in seconds before the event is triggered.